learn-co-students/mod-3-retake-readme-atlanta-web-042219/README.md

 You will need to repeat a module in the event that you do not pass the first and second code challenges.
-Repeating means that you will be expected to participate in lectures and projects as well as review and re-complete assigned labs.
+Repeating means that you will be expected to participate in lectures and projects as well as review assigned labs and complete any that are unfinished.
 Your instructor may also have more specific guidance and reviews depending on what you need to focus on.

-While it can be disappointing to have to leave your cohort for another, please remember that you are here to gain the skills necessary to be successful as a web developer.
+While it can be disappointing not to be able to continue forward, remember that you are here to gain the skills necessary to be successful as a web developer.
 The time during this course is an opportunity to focus specifically on becoming as good as possible in this skill and it is to your benefit to take the time you need to fully understand the concepts.

 ### I feel like I understand what was taught, I just made some mistakes during the challenge.
 I get nervous during tests